michaelphan35/pro-readme/readme.md

 MIT,Apache

 ## Contribution
-no other contributers on this project.
+no other contributers for this project.

 ## Questions
-michaelphan35@gmail.com
+michaelphan35
 michaelphan35@gmail.com